How To Choose An E-commerce

 • KingCart Services

-NOTE 1: Customers do not have to be members of Paypal to use their credit cards.
+NOTE 1: Customers do not have to be members of Paypal to use common credit cards.

 NOTE 2: Each company has its' own strengths for certain applications.
 Consult an expert web designer webmaster for help in choosing which best suits your needs.
 For example, paid services start getting expensive to maintain when you have about 30 items or more if items change.

-All about shopping carts - Tips on Choosing an E-commerce system:
+All about shopping carts - Tips on Choosing an E-commerce and Payment system:

 1) First you need to understand the types of e-commerce shopping carts and online payment systems and their costs and relevant factors.
-Understand that customized sophisticated shopping carts with scores of items in the catalog cost thousands of dollars to install, setup, customize, test and connect to the payment gateway.
-Carts vary from very simple manual checkout process with a catalog listing with no pictures or item options and no shipping cost lookups to sophisticated layouts customized to match the look of your website with pictures and options.
+Understand that customized sophisticated shopping carts with scores of items in the catalog cost at least one to three thousand dollars to install, setup, customize, test and connect to the payment gateway.
+Carts vary from very simple manual checkout process with a catalog listing with no pictures or item options and no shipping cost lookups to sophisticated layouts customized to match the look of your website with pictures, category landing pages, and options.

 Shopping cart services which charge a monthly fee and require you or your webmaster to update can be customized and very sophisticated but are very labor intensive to upkeep which can be costly if you have frequent item changes.
 Be cautious that some services charge extra for each template level choices and may only allow their own designers to customize.
 Remember that you are usually locked in to that service provider.
 If you choose to move or need to migrate to your own shopping, you will have to start from scratch.
 (See How to Choose A Hosting Company for similar cautions.)
 If your needs are simple, read all this but focus on item number 9 below for alternatives.